Here’s When to Know If It’s Time to Hire a Professional Painter

 Similar color: Hire a pro

 Changing the room from dark blue to light grey?
 That’s a huge change—especially if you’re making the walls a brighter color!
 A huge change like this would require two coats, which will also cost more paint/labor from the professional.
 Which, in return, is costing you more money.
 If you need to do a few coats, don’t waste your money on professional labors.
 However, if you are painting a good majority of your rooms with similar colors, that wouldn’t require multiple coats—or double the time on the professional’s clock.
-Not sure what colors to pick?
-Here’s how to choose paint colors.
+However, whenever you hire a pro make sure to conduct a thorough paint inspection!